TridipCDas/PHONE-IVR/README.md

 3.If the user chooses 1 above, play the message - "You are an adult", else play the message "Minors are not allowed".

-4.When user press any other options apart from this, play the message-"Sorry wrong option pressed;Phone is going to Disconnect Now!"
+4.When user press any other button apart from this, play the message-"Sorry wrong option pressed;Phone is going to Disconnect Now!"

 5.End the call